juancbernier/forFun/README.md

 # 🚀 Welcome to My SwiftUI Showcase 📱
-## Explore a Galaxy of SwiftUI Projects and Cutting-edge Tech!
+## Explore a Galaxy of my SwiftUI Projects!

 Welcome to my repository!
 Here, you'll discover a myriad of exciting projects crafted with SwiftUI, where innovation and creativity converge with cutting-edge technologies.
-From sleek mobile applications to interactive experiences, each project serves as a window into my journey in app development.
+From sleek iOS applications to interactive experiences, each project serves as a window into my journey in app development.

 Dive into a spectrum of apps ranging from everyday utilities to augmented reality adventures.
 With SwiftUI as our compass and new technologies as our fuel, we've curated a diverse set of experiences to captivate and delight any curious visitor.